Soweto uprising: Causes

 Punt Janson, the Deputy Minister of Bantu Education, was quoted as saying: "A Black man may be trained to work on a farm or in a factory.
 He may work for an employer who is either English-speaking or Afrikaans-speaking and the man who has to give him instructions may be either English-speaking or Afrikaans-speaking.
 Why should we now start quarrelling about the medium of instruction among the Black people as well?...
 No, I have not consulted them and I am not going to consult them.
 I have consulted the Constitution of the Republic of South Africa...."

 A change in language of instruction forced the students to focus on understanding the language, instead of the subject material.
 That made critical analysis of the content difficult and discouraged critical thinking.

 The resentment grew until 30 April 1976, when children at Orlando West Junior School in Soweto went on strike and refused to go to school.
 Their rebellion then spread to many other schools in Soweto.
 Black South African students protested because they believed that they deserved to be treated and taught like white South Africans.
 Also, very few people in Soweto spoke Afrikaans.
 A student from Morris Isaacson High School, Teboho "Tsietsi" Mashinini, proposed a meeting on 13 June 1976 to discuss what should be done.
-Students formed an Action Committee, later known as the Soweto Students' Representative Council, which organised a mass rally for 16 June to make themselves heard.
+Students formed an Action Committee, later known as the Soweto Students' Representative Council, which organised a peaceful demonstration for 16 June.
+The route was planned to pass Orlando West to show solidarity with the students' original strike.
+Students from different areas within Soweto would then congregate at Orlando Stadium before marching to deliver a memorandum of student grievances to the Department of Bantu Education offices.